-A number of cases were filed in the U.S. Court of Federal Claims and U.S. District Courts in which the plaintiffs allege, among other things, that the U.S. government took their property, breached contractual rights of preferred and common stockholders, and breached fiduciary duties when the third amendments to the SPSPAs between Treasury and each GSE were executed in August 2012.
+A number of cases were filed in the U.S. Court of Federal Claims and U.S. District Courts in which the plaintiffs allege, among other things, that the U.S. government took their property, breached contractual rights of preferred and common stockholders, and breached fiduciary duties when the third amendments to the SPSPAs between Treasury and each GSE were executed in August 2012 (please refer to Note 9-Investments in Government-Sponsored Enterprises).
 One case also alleges that the U.S. government took plaintiffs' property and contractual rights when the GSEs were placed into conservatorship and entered into the SPSPAs with Treasury in September 2008.
 In the U.S. Court of Federal Claims, the plaintiffs seek just compensation and other damages from the U.S. government.
 With respect to certain cases pending before the U.S. Court of Federal Claims, the U.S. government's motion to dismiss was granted with respect to certain claims and denied with respect to certain other claims.
 The parties have appealed, and the appeals are still pending.
 In the U.S. District Courts, the plaintiffs seek to set aside the third amendments to the SPSPAs as well as damages, and in some cases a declaration that the FHFA's structure violates the separation of powers.
-A case in the U.S. District Court for the Southern District of Texas was dismissed by that District Court; and the Fifth Circuit Court of Appeals affirmed dismissal of all claims against Treasury but allowed one claim against FHFA to proceed that is pending before the U.S. Supreme Court.
-Cases in the U.S. District Courts for the District of Minnesota and Western District of Michigan were dismissed by that District Courts, and appeals are pending.
+A case in the U.S. District Court for the Southern District of Texas was dismissed by that District Court; and the Fifth Circuit Court of Appeals affirmed dismissal of all claims against Treasury but allowed one claim against FHFA to proceed.
+In June 2021, the Supreme Court dismissed the plaintiffs' claim that FHFA lacked statutory authority to enter into the Third Amendment, held that the FHFA director could be removed at will by the President. and held that the statutory limitation that the FHFA director can only be removed for cause is an unconstitutional violation of separation of powers but does not invalidate the third amendments.
+The Court also left open the possibility that the plaintiffs may be entitled to retrospective relief if the unconstitutional provision inflicted "compensable harm", and further proceedings are anticipated in the lower court.
+A case in the U.S. District Court for the District of Minnesota was dismissed, and the Eighth Circuit Court of Appeals affirmed in part and reversed in part.
+A case in the U.S. District Court for the Western District of Michigan was dismissed, and an appeal is pending.
 A case in the Eastern District of Pennsylvania remains in litigation, and a motion to dismiss is pending.
 Treasury is unable to determine the likelihood of an unfavorable outcome or an estimate of potential loss in these cases at this time.